lynnfaraday/aresmush.com/_root/tutorials/config/website.md

 ---
 toc: ~config~ Configuring the Plugins
-title: Configuring the web portal.
+title: Configuring the Web Portal.
 aliases:
 - css
 - recaptcha
 ---
 # Configuring the Web Portal

-There are a variety of things you can configure about the web portal.
+There are a variety of things you can configure about the Web Portal.

 ## Search Box

-Ares doesn't come with a search feature for the web portal, but you can set one up easily using [Google Custom  Search Engine](https://cse.google.com/cse/all).
+Ares doesn't come with a search feature for the Web Portal, but you can set one up easily using [Google Custom  Search Engine](https://cse.google.com/cse/all).
 Just log in with your Google account and add your site.
 The GCSE control panel will tell you your search engine ID, which will be a string of numbers and letters like:  `123456:abcdef`.

 1. Select Admin -> Setup
 2. Edit `secrets.yml`.